m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses

-[1] In my opinion checked exceptions were not an inherently bad idea -
+[1] In my opinion checked exceptions were not an inherently bad idea - keeping track of which errors can occur is valuable, and